nickloman/nickloman.github.com/_posts/2016-02-03-behind-the-paper-real-time-portable-sequencing-for-ebola-surveillance.md

 ## Prelude

-One of the inspirations for this project was [an editorial from Pardis Sabeti](http://www.nature.com/news/data-sharing-make-outbreak-research-open-access-1.16966) and colleagues in Nature.
+One of the inspirations and motivations for this project was [an editorial from Pardis Sabeti](http://www.nature.com/news/data-sharing-make-outbreak-research-open-access-1.16966) and colleagues in Nature.
 They noted that during the West African Ebola epidemic, there was an extraordinary gap between numbers of available genome sequences and the numbers on the epidemic curve, with no single genome sequence having been released between 2nd August and 9 November, a period when there was conservatively >15,000 cases of Ebola.
 This was shocking to me and them.

 There were of course many reasons for this; some were different to work around, for example the time and difficulty taken to ship and analyse samples in remote laboratories, often located in US and Europe.
 Other excuses were less justifiable - such as locking up sequences waiting for formal articles to be published.